 The personal data we collect from you includes:

-questions, queries or feedback you leave, including your email address, full name, pronouns, and student status if you contact the Society;
+questions, queries or feedback you leave, including your email address, full name, pronouns, and student status if applicable;

 your email address when you sign up to our mailing list or register for an event;